quantmind/pulsar/docs/source/api/async.rst

 .. autofunction:: in_loop_thread

-Asynchronous Classes
+.. module:: pulsar.async.fallbacks.defer

+Deferred
 ==========================

-While :class:`Actor` represents the concurrent side of pulsar, the :class:`Deferred` adds the asynchronous flavour to it by using callbacks functions similar to twisted_.
+While :class:`.Actor` represents the concurrent side of pulsar, the :class:`Deferred` adds the asynchronous flavour to it by using callbacks functions similar to twisted_.